jhn322/kometa-config/README.md

 ## One time run:

-This will simply run through the entire config one time to create everything, It will **not** keep updating on a schedule.
+This will run through the entire config one time, It will **not** keep updating on a schedule.

 **Windows:** "docker run -it -v "C:\path\to\plex-meta-manager/config:/config:rw" meisnate12/plex-meta-manager --run"